rioyokotalab/swallow-code-math/README.md

 Caption: "Four-stage pipeline for SwallowCode: language filtering, syntax validation, linter filtering, and two-stage LLM rewriting (SGCR and SCOR)."*

+The job scripts for the SwallowCode pipeline are located in the [scripts/code/](scripts/code/) directory.

 ### SwallowMath Pipeline

 SwallowMath enhances FineMath-4+ through a tailored LLM rewriting pipeline using Llama-3.3-70B-Instruct: